-Students are presented with a graph, table, chart, diagram, or a process, and are asked to describe, summarize, or explain the information in their own words.
+On the IELTS Academic Writing Task 1, students are presented with a graph, table, chart, diagram, or process, and are asked to describe, summarize, or explain the information in their own words.
 They may be asked to describe and explain data, describe the stages of a process, how something works or describe an object or event.
 The main purpose of this task is to see how well a student assimilates information and is able to put that understanding in his own words.

-In the General Training module, a candidate is supposed to write an informal/semi-formal/formal letter.
+In the IELTS General Writing Task 1 module, a candidate is supposed to write an informal/semi-formal/formal letter.

-Note that, a candidate has to write minimum 150 words.
-In case if a candidate writes less than 150 words, he/she will be penalized.
+Note that, a candidate has to write a minimum of 150 words.
+In case a candidate writes less than 150 words, he/she will be penalized.
 However, writing more than 150 words will not attract a penalty.

 Make sure that your answer has a proper structure.
 Do not deviate from the question.
 The examiner will look for coherence and appropriateness in your answers.